 - GOLDSMITH'S (OLIVER) Works.
 A New Edition.
-Edited with Notes by Peter Cunningham.
-Vignettes.
-4 Vols.
+Edited with Notes by PETER CUNNINGHAM.
+Vignettes, 4 Vols.
 8vo.
 30s. - GONGORA; An Historical Essay on the Times of Philip III. and IV. of Spain.
 With Illustrations.
-By Archdeacon Churton.
+By Aucudeacon Cuurton.
 Portrait.
 2 vols.
 Post 8vo. - GORDON'S (SIR ALEX.
 DUFF) Sketches of German Life, and Scenes from the War of Liberation.
 From the German.
 Post 8vo.
 3s.
-6d. - ---- (LADY DUFF) Amber-Witch: A Trial for Witch-craft.
-From the German.
-Post &vo.
-2s. - Legion.
+6d. - (LADY DUFF) Amber-Witch: A Trial for Witch- - Legion.
 2. The Prisoners of Abd-el-Kadir.
-From the French, Post Syo.
+From the French.
+Post 8vo.
 2s. - GOUGER'S (HENRY) Personal Narrative of Two Years' Imprisonment in Burmah.
 Second Edition.
 Woodcuts.
-Post 8vo. - GRAMMARS (LATINARI GREEK).
-See CURTIUS; HUTTON; MATTHIÆ; SMITH; KING EDWARD VITH., &c. &c. - GREECE (HISTORY OF).
+Post Svo. - GRAMMARS (LATINAND GREEK).
+See CURTIUS; HUTTON; MATTHLE; SMITH; KING EDWARD VITH., &c. &c. - GREECE (HISTORY OF).
 See GROTE-SMITH. - GRENVILLE (THE) PAPERS.
-Being the Public and Private Correspondence of George Grenville, including his PRIVATE DIABY.
-Edited by W. J. SMITH.
+Being the Public and Private Correspondence of George Grenville, including his Private Diary.
+Edited by W. J. Smith.
 4 Vols.
 8vo.
 16s. each. - GREY'S (EARL) Correspondence with King William IVth. and Sir Herbert Taylor, from November, 1830, to the Passing of the Reform Act in 1832.
 2 Vols.
 8vo.
-30s. - Parliamentary Government and Reform; with Suggestions for the Improvement of our Representative System.
-Second Edition.
-8vo.
-9s. - GRUNER'S (Lewis) Terra-Cotta Architecture of North Italy, From careful Drawings and Restorations.
+30s. - GRUNER'S (Lewis) Terra-Cotta Architecture of North Italy, From careful Drawings and Restorations.
 With Illustrations, engraved and printed in Colours.
 Small folio.
-51, 5s. - GROTE'S (George) History of Greece.
+55, 5s. - GROTE'S (GEORGE) History of Greece.
 From the Earliest Times to the close of the generation contemporary with the death of Alexander the Great.
 Fourth Edition.
 Portrait, Maps, and Plans.
 8 Vols.
 8vo.
 112s.
 Or, Popular Edition.
 Portrait and Plans.
 12 Vols.
 Post 8vo.
+6s. each.

-6s. each. - PLATO, and the other Companions of Socrates.
+PLATO, and the other Companions of Socrates.
 Second Edition.
 3 Vols.
 8vo.
+45s.

-45s. - ALPHABETICAL INDEX to the above work, 8vo, 2s.
+- ALPHABETICAL INDEX to the above work, Svo.
+2s.
+6d. - (MRS.) Memoir of the life of Ary Scheffer.
+Second Edition.
+With Portrait.
+Syo.
+8s.
 6d. - GUIZOT'S (M.) Meditations on Christianity, and on the Religious Questions of the Day.
 Part I. The Essence.
 Part II.
 The Present State.
 2 Vols.
-Post 8vo.
+Post Syo.
 20s.